-Purpose Of The Irene Ferguson Marine Wife Of The Year Award
+Purpose Of The Irene Ferguson Marine Wife Recognition Award

 To honor and highlight the resiliency, strength, and dedication that a United States Marine Corps wife embodies as she supports our military men and women, families and communities.

 Award and Recognition

-A $1500.00 cash award will be gifted annually to a single recipient in a public ceremony at the Flying Leatherneck Aviation Museum.
+A cash award and other gifts will be given annually to a single recipient in a public ceremony at the Flying Leatherneck Aviation Museum.